birchill/10ten-ja-reader/README.md

 ```
 export RELEASE_BUILD=1
-yarn install
+pnpm install
+pnpm package:firefox
+# Or `yarn package:firefox` for versions 0.20.0 and earlier
-yarn package:firefox # Or `yarn package` for versions 0.5.8 and earlier
+# Or `yarn package` for versions 0.5.8 and earlier
 ```

 (Note that you may ignore the `.js` files associated with each release.